← Back to ArticlesTraining Tips

 Start With Beginner Classes

 This sounds obvious but people get it wrong all the time.
-They see an "advanced sparring" session on the timetable and think they'll learn faster by jumping in the deep end.
+They see an "advanced sparring" session on the timetable and think they will learn faster by jumping in the deep end.

 Wrong.

 Beginner classes exist for a reason.
-You'll learn:
+You will learn:

 These fundamentals matter more than anything else.
 Skipping them means building on a shaky foundation.
 Every good boxer - from your local amateur to world champions - learned these basics first.